 Ideal Season for Pine Tree Pruning

 Pine trees are some of the most low-maintenance trees you can have in your yard.
-While there are more than 100 pine tree species that are part of the Pinaceae family of coniferous trees, all pines are beautifully evergreen.
+There are more than 100 pine tree species that are part of the Pinaceae family of coniferous trees.
+And, all pines are beautifully evergreen.
 They naturally have a tidy, uniform shape that doesn’t require as much trimming as most other tree species.

 Tree professionals, also known as arborists, agree that spring is the right time to trim your pine trees.
 However, it’s safe and acceptable to trim the trees any time they require correction for damaged limbs.
 Inclement weather, vandalism, or other forms of damage may leave the pine tree in need of pruning during other seasons.

-If possible, it’s best to avoid trimming them during the late summer or autumn, because the cuts won’t have ample time to heal before winter.
+If possible, it’s best to avoid trimming them during the late summer or autumn.
+Trimming during these seasons does not allow the cuts ample time to heal before winter.

 Benefits of Pruning Pine Trees